How Your Organs and Emotions Relate

-According to traditional Chinese medicine, our body reacts naturally to each stimulus – whether external or internal – generating a whole host of different reactions.
+According to traditional Chinese medicine, our body reacts naturally to each stimulus, whether external or internal, generating many different reactions.
+These reactions affect each organ differently.

 Apart from the physical stimuli that the body receives thanks to the nervous system, we also experience emotions or feelings.
-Even if they seem not to have an obvious effect, they nevertheless provoke reactions that can serve to stimulate or inhibit some of our organs.
+If these emotions are intense, negative, and prolonged, they can damage the organs and make them more vulnerable to certain diseases.

 Organs and emotions

-The deterioration process of any given organ is directly related to the emotions and feelings that we are experiencing.
+The deterioration process of any given organ is directly related to the emotions and feelings that we’re experiencing.

 When one organ is affected, it can have a de-balancing effect on the entire body.
-That’s why it’s of the utmost importance that we’re able to find out the emotional cause so that we can work towards solving it.
+That’s why it’s important to identify the emotional cause so that we can work towards solving it.

 Below, we’ll look at a few organs in particular and the emotions that can affect them according to traditional Chinese medicine.

-Although a healthy emotion like joy can stimulate these organs and their functioning, an excess can generate:
+Although a healthy emotion like joy can stimulate these organs and their functioning, too much joy can generate:

 - Lack of concentration

-People who suffer from affected organs tend to be sensitive, extroverted and talkative people.
-They often find themselves overwhelmed by their own emotions and can struggle to keep their emotions in check.
+People who suffer from affected organs tend to be sensitive, extroverted, and talkative.
+They often find themselves overwhelmed by their own emotions.

-People who suffer from conditions related to these organs are usually tranquil and calm, but often have great difficulty making decisions.
+People who suffer from conditions related to these organs are usually calm, but often have a hard time making decisions.

-The main job of the lungs is to regulate breathing.
-The large intestine plays a key role in digestion, the absorption of nutrients and keeping the body’s immune system functioning.
+The lungs’ main job is to regulate breathing.
+The large intestine plays a key role in digestion and the absorption of nutrients.
+In addition, it helps keep the body’s immune system functioning.

 The kidneys are strongly associated with feelings of fear and anxiety.
-Their physical tasks include removing waste elements from the blood.
+Furthermore, their physical tasks include removing waste elements from the blood.
 Meanwhile, the bladder is responsible for storing and excreting urine.

 People who suffer from pain and weakness in the lower back, as well as a number of other symptoms, may be experiencing a period of uncertainty in their lives.

-On the contrary, maintaining a good balance of renal energy can help to boost your confidence in your own abilities.
+On the contrary, maintaining a good renal energy balance can help boost your confidence in your own abilities.